OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/html-presenter.md

 </Page>
 ```
-3. Start the project to see the result.
+3. Start the project with the .Simulator suffix to see the result.

 Here is a screenshot of the result: